bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

       Props are basically parameters in React.
 They are used to pass down data.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+      Side effects are functions can perform more than one task.

 ## Project Set Up